xelatihy/yocto-gl/docs/index.md

 for glTF and JSON support, and `filesystem.hpp` to support C++17 filesystem API when missing.
 All dependencies are included in the distribution.

-We optionally support building OpenGL demos, which are handled by including glad, GLFW, ImGui as dependecies in apps.
+Yocto/GL optionally supports building OpenGL demos, which are handled by including glad, GLFW, ImGui as dependencies in apps.
 OpenGL support might eventually become part of the Yocto/GL libraries.
 OpenGL support is enabled by defining the cmake option `YOCTO_OPENGL` and contained in the `yocto_gui` library.

-Finally, we optionally support the use of Intel's Embree for ray casting.
+Yocto/GL optionally supports the use of Intel's Embree for ray casting.
-At this point, we rely pon prebuilt binaries distributed by Intel.
+At this point, we rely on prebuilt binaries distributed by Intel.
 See the main CMake file for how to link to it.
 Embree support is enabled by defining the cmake option `YOCTO_EMBREE`.

+Yocto/GL optionally supports the use of Intel's Open Image Denoise for denoising renders.
+At this point, we rely on prebuilt binaries distributed by Intel.
+See the main CMake file for how to link to it.
+Open Image Denoise support is enabled by defining the cmake option `YOCTO_DENOISE`.
+See `apps/yimagedenoise` for a demonstration.

 <!--